YashShah5/PulseProtect/README.md

 ## Dataset Link
 [Heart Disease Prediction Dataset on Kaggle](https://www.kaggle.com)
-*Note: Replace this placeholder with the actual URL to the dataset on Kaggle.*
+*Note: This dataset belongs to the author of the dataset.*

 ## Getting Started
 To use this dataset in your projects, follow these steps: